NCCDental/NCC-Dental-Clinic/README.md

-Click on file above to view the flyer for Northampton Community College's Dental Hygiene Clinic.
+Click on the file above named Recruitment Flyer to view the flyer for Northampton Community College's Dental Hygiene Clinic.